Palmitic acid: Foods

 Because it is inexpensive and adds texture and "mouthfeel" to processed foods (convenience food), palmitic acid and its sodium salt find wide use in foodstuffs.
 Sodium palmitate is permitted as a natural additive in organic products.

 Military

 Aluminium salts of palmitic acid and naphthenic acid were the gelling agents used with volatile petrochemicals during World War II to produce napalm.
 The word "napalm" is derived from the words naphthenic acid and palmitic acid.

 Research

 It is well accepted in the medical community that palmitic acid from dietary sources raises low-density lipoprotein (LDL) and total cholesterol.
 The World Health Organization have stated there is convincing evidence that palmitic acid increases cardiovascular disease risk.
+Palmitic acid intake is associated with an increased cancer risk, including prostate cancer.

 A 2021 review indicated that replacing dietary palmitic acid and other saturated fatty acids with unsaturated fatty acids, such as oleic acid, could reduce several biomarkers of cardiovascular and metabolic diseases.